erthward/phen_asynch/README.md

 3. *On laptop*, manually compile the sample locations (from the [supplemental data in Zenodo](http://zenodo.org/records/5012226)) and FASTA-format sequences (from NCBI, based on sample voucher IDs in the supplemental data) for all samples of *Xiphorhychus fuscus*, the only species in [Quintero et al. 2014](http://www.journals.uchicago.edu/doi/full/10.1086/677261) (a multi-species test of the ASH using archived microsatellite data) that is sympatric with the *Rhinella granulosa*, the eastern Brazilian toad studied by Thomé et al.
 4. *On laptop*, run `bash src/asynch/anal/gen/xiphorhynchus/align_xiphorhynchus_fuscus.sh` to use [MAFFT v7.520](http://mafft.cbrc.jp/alignment/software/) to align all raw *X. fuscus* sequence data.
 5. *On laptop*, run `Rscript --vanilla src/asynch/anal/gen/xiphorhynchus/calc_gen_dist_mat_xiphorhynchus_fuscus.r` to produce a genetic distance matrix from the aligned _Xiphorhynchus fuscus_ sequences.
-6. *On laptop*, run `python src/asynch/anal/plot_flowphen_landgen_cafe_results.py` to execute both of the landscape genetic analyses (for *R. granulosa* and *X. fuscus*) and visualize the results, as well as running and visualizing the Colombian coffee harvest analysis and visualizing results from the iNaturalist flowering phenology analysis (**1 task, ~30m runtime**).
+6. *On laptop*, run `bash src/asynch/anal/plot_flowphen_landgen_cafe_results.sh` to execute both of the landscape genetic analyses (for *R. granulosa* and *X. fuscus*) and visualize the results, as well as running and visualizing the Colombian coffee harvest analysis and visualizing results from the iNaturalist flowering phenology analysis (**1 task, ~30m runtime**).

 ### set up online data viewer: